 Current Projects and Plans

-Other projects and plans for the CRN include planning for REDCap data collection at an early stage in the TPLC of these medical devices in the clinical setting.
+Other projects and plans for the CRN include planning for REDCap data collection at an early stage in the total product lifecycle (TPLC) of these medical devices in the clinical setting.
 The REDCap data collection site has been built and is hosted at Johns Hopkins Medical Institute.
 Patient enrollment and data collection will begin at multiple sites and progress will be assessed in late 2019.
-The established registry will focus on OPC/OPG as a platform to guide the creation of single arm studies within the SPARED CRN.
+The established registry will focus on objective performance criteria/objective performance goals as a platform to guide the creation of single arm studies within the SPARED CRN.

 CRN’s accomplishments include core minimum data of the requisite clinical and treatment-related characteristics that were established after four rounds of the Delphi process using validated quality of life instruments and involving urologists, industry leadership, patient advocacy groups, and members of the FDA; manuscript preparation is currently underway.